 - 53. Implement Best Management Practices (BMPs) to Avoid and Minimize Impacts on Special-Status Plant and Animal Species (MMs BIO-1b, BIO-5a and BIO-7a).
 The Permittee shall ensure that the BMPs described in Mitigation Measures BIO-1b, BIO-5a, and BIO-7a, in accordance with practices established in the East Alameda County Conservation Strategy (EACCS), will be incorporated into the Project design and construction documents. - 54.
 Measures to Avoid, Minimize and Mitigate Impacts On Special-Status Wildlife Species (MMs BIO-3b, BIO-4a, BIO-5a, BIO-6, BIO-7a, BIO-8a, BIO-8b, BIO-9 and BIO-10a).
 The Permittee shall implement Mitigation Measures BIO-3b, BIO-4a, BIO-5a, BIO-6, BIO-7a, BIO-8a, BIO-9 and BIO-10a, as identified in the Project MMRP to address special-status invertebrates, amphibians, reptiles, nesting birds and mammals, which are based on the EACCS and which have been modified and supplemented in the Project MMRP.
-The MMRP measures shall address the following species: - a.
-Vernal pool branchiopods (invertebrates, including longhorn fairy shrimp, vernal pool fairy shrimp and vernal pool tadpole shrimp) - b.
-Curved-footed hygrotus diving beetle d.
-California tiger salamander - c.
-Valley elderberry longhorn beetle e.
-Western spadefoot
+The MMRP measures shall address the following species:

+a. a.
+Vernal pool branchiopods (invertebrates, including longhorn fairy shrimp, vernal pool fairy shrimp and vernal pool tadpole shrimp) b.
+Curved-footed hygrotus diving beetle c.
+Valley elderberry longhorn beetle d.
+California tiger salamander e.
+Western spadefoot f.
+California red-legged frog g.
+Foothill yellow-legged frog h.
+Western pond turtle i.
+Blainville's horned lizard j.
+Alameda whipsnake k.
+San Joaquin coachwhip l.
+Western burrowing owl m.
+Tri-colored blackbird Other non- special-status migratory birds n.
+San Joaquin kit fox o.
-RESOLUTION NO. Z-21-14 PLN2019-00226 / MULQUEENEY RANCH WIND REPOWERING PROJECT APRIL 22, 2021 PAGE 26 of 44

-- f.
-California red-legged frog

-- g.
-Foothill yellow-legged frog

-- h.
-Western pond turtle Blainville's horned lizard

-- i.
-Alameda whipsnake

-- j.
-San Joaquin coachwhip

-- k.
-Western burrowing owl

-- 1. Tri-colored blackbird Other nonspecial-status migratory birds

-- m.
-San Joaquin kit fox

-- n.
 American badger